Production Records

 Why this matters

-Federal alcohol compliance is strict liability — there’s no “I didn’t know” defense for missing or incorrect records.
+Federal alcohol compliance is strict liability — there is no “I didn’t know” defense for missing or incorrect records.
 A producer can lose their permit (and therefore their entire ability to operate) for systematic failures here.
 The TTB form fields and computation rules in this doc are the same ones the federal forms ask for; doing the math correctly inside vestl, with a tamper-evident audit trail, is what keeps you out of trouble.

 If you have a real TTB inquiry, work with your compliance counsel — vestl gives you the records, not the legal advice.